silshack/fall2013/_posts/gerbal/2013-11-11-starpusher-and-gimp.md

 Producing:
 ![](http://i.imgur.com/ZQJmvTu.png)

-The best way to figure out what the variables should be is to run the filter in GIMP on a trial image and see what variable values it suggests.

-For reference `INT32` parameters are Boolean values (1 or 0) and `FLOAT` are numbers.
-Image and Drawable are already set by the script.

 If you want to do more complicated batch file processing in GIMP I would recommend the [BIMP Batch Image Manipulation Plugin](http://registry.gimp.org/node/26259).
 It does all of the heavy lifting for you and isn't nearly as finicky.